SofiaChar/valohai-parallel-pipelines-api-example/README.md

 # Parallel Pipelines with API

-Welcome to our repository, where we demonstrate how to create and manage multiple parallel pipelines using API calls.
-Our focus is on enabling the execution of several pipelines with varying parameters, retrieving the outputs from these executions (specifically, trained models), and making predictions with these trained models.
+Welcome to our repository, where we show two main ways to use API calls for managing machine learning tasks.
+First, we demonstrate how to set up and run several parallel pipelines.
+Each pipeline can have different settings, allowing us to handle various tasks, get trained models from these processes, and then use these models to make predictions.

+Building on this, our second method, highlighted in the single_pipeline_api.py script, offers a simpler, unified approach.
+In this method, we create one big pipeline that does the job of many smaller ones.
+This pipeline automatically adjusts to include steps for preparing data and training models based on the input parameters, and finishes with a step that brings all the models together to make predictions.
 ## Overview
 The core of our project is a basic pipeline template that includes two essential steps: